benbeast1210/Balanced-Parantheses/docs/README.md

 >If the closing bracket does not correspond to the opening bracket, then stop and say that the brackets are not balanced.
 >
 >Also, after checking all the parentheses, we need to check the stack to be empty -- if it's not empty, then the parentheses are not balanced.
 Implement the balanced() function to return True if the parentheses in the given expression are balanced, and False if not.
+>
+>
+>This project was completed for: PYTHON CORE certificate from SoloLearn, in Summer of 2021 and is being added to GitHub in May 2022.